Ganj Dundawara: Demographics

+Government and politics

+Ganj Dundawara has a municipal corporation.
+Haji Munavvar Hussain of the Samajwadi Party is current mayor of Nagar Palika Parishad Ganjdundwara.

 Transport

 Ganj Dundawara is situated on the Kanpur-Kasganj-Mathura electrified railway line.
 Trains are available to various major cities.
 The main express train which stops at Ganj Dundawara is the Ahmedabad-Gorakghpur Express (19409/19410).
 The town is connected to the district headquarters, Kasganj, by railway and road.
 UPSRTC provides various bus services from Ganj Dundwara to Etah (38 km), Delhi (250 km), Agra (120 km), Aligarh (90 km) and Bareilly (100 km).